zevlg/teledildo.el/README.md

 # teledildo.el
-Operate your girlfriend's tildo using Emacs via Telegram
+Operate your girlfriend's dildo using Emacs via Telegram